Home

 Rugeley Cemetery, Staffordshire contains 53 Commonwealth War Graves from both World Wars.
 The cemetery adjoins St. Augustine's Churchyard.
 The majority of the War Graves are in a group and a War Cross is erected at the entrance.
 Rugeley Camp Military Hospital contained 750 beds.

-There are two graves for soldiers of the Yorkshire Regiment in this cemetery.
+There are three graves for soldiers who served with the Yorkshire Regiment in this cemetery.

 Rugely Cemetery, Staffordshire (#1)